farag2/Office/README.md

   .\Download.ps1-Branch O365ProPlusRetail -Channel BetaChannel -Components Excel, OneDrive, Outlook, PowerPoint, Teams, Word
   ```

-* Run `Install.ps1` to install Office you downloaded
+* Run `Install.ps1` from context menu to install Office you downloaded (no need to run PowerShell as admin, because `setup.exe` will ask to elevate the installatio process automatically)

 ## Addendum